rarimo/unforgettable-sdk/packages/react/README.md

 - `loader?` — element to render inside the loader container (e.g., a spinner or text) while the QR code link is being generated.

-- `loaderContainerProps?` — HTML attributes applied to the loader container (for example, style, className, etc.) where the loader is displayed.

 ### What it does

 - Generates a recovery link using `UnforgettableSdk`.